xuxiyang1993/MultiAgent-Guidance-Communication/README.md

 `--seed` seed of the experiment

-`--render` if render the env while running exp
+`--render` set to True to visualize the simulator while running exp

 `--decentralized` set it to True for decentralized control, default False